Tom Finnin

-Thomas "Tom" R. Finnin (1927–2003) was a defensive tackle in the National Football League (NFL).
+Thomas R. Finnin (September 28, 1927 – June 22, 2003) was an American professional football defensive tackle in the National Football League (NFL).

 Biography

 Finnin was born on September 28, 1927, in Chicago, Illinois.

 Career

-Finnin was drafted in the 24th round of the 1950 NFL draft by the New York Giants and would later play four seasons with the Baltimore Colts before splitting his final season with the Chicago Cardinals and Green Bay Packers.
+Finnin was drafted in the 24th round of the 1950 NFL draft by the New York Giants.
+He would later play four seasons with the Baltimore Colts before splitting his final season with the Chicago Cardinals and Green Bay Packers.
 He played at the collegiate level at the University of Detroit Mercy.